PythWare/Aldnoah-Engine/README.md

 # Update

 I will no longer work on Aldnoah Engine or other modding software for the dynastywarriors subreddit.
 I have endured a lot of hate and ungrateful behavior despite doing all of the reversing on my own and making good software for making modding accessible.
 I am not paid to do any of this and I am done.
 Going forward, games I build modding software for will be other games such as RWBY GE.
+If I develop any further software for modding games owned by Koei Tecmo, the software will be private.

 # Aldnoah Engine